 Selection and matching

-All international graduates from the University of Twente and Saxion can apply for the programme between the 3th of April and the 28th of May.
+All international graduates from the University of Twente and Saxion can apply for the programme until June 15th.
 If you don’t graduate in July or August, there is always a chance to apply during the year.
 In that case you can contact the programme manager.

 To qualify for the programme, you have to: